quantonganh/helix-wiki/Troubleshooting.md

 ### Missing syntax highlighting

 If you are not using a package manager to install Helix, then you may have misplaced the required `runtime` folder.
 By default, it should be placed inside the same directory as the executable or [inside the system's config directory](https://docs.rs/dirs/4.0.0/dirs/fn.config_dir.html).
 This is `~/.config/helix/` on Linux/MacOS, and `~/AppData/Roaming/helix/` on Windows.
-However, this can be overridden by setting the `HELIX_RUNTIME` environment variable to equal your desired directory.
+However, this can be overridden by setting the `HELIX_RUNTIME` environment variable to your desired directory.

 Additionally, check if the `runtime/grammars` folder contains the associated compiled tree-sitter grammar for the language.
 It should not be empty.